zhwa/mlir-example/ch.7.Neural-ops/MEMREF_CONVENTION.md

 **Cons**:
 - Requires C++ compilation
-- Need to write a new helper for each input/output pattern
+- Need to write a new C++ function for every input/output combination (2 inputs, 3 inputs, 4 inputs, mixed 1D/2D, etc.).
+The ctypes approach is more flexible for prototyping, even if verbose
 - Less flexible than ctypes

 ### Comparison Summary